 How to Repair Concrete

-There are lots of methods to repair concrete, so take care to choose the right technique for the problem at hand.
-Here are five methods to repair cracks that can help prevent corrosion and improve appearances:
+There are lots of methods for concrete corrosion repair, so take care to choose the right technique for the problem at hand.
+Here are five methods to repair cracks that can help prevent corrosion and improve appearance:

 - Epoxy Injections

 - Grouting Methods (with Portland cement or dry packing)

 It is important to keep in mind the objective you have for repairing the crack.
 For more serious cracks or deep corrosion, you may need to consider other methods.
 The methods listed above can help provide water tightness, improve durability, and prevent the spread of a corrosive environment.
 By understanding the end goal, you can determine the right choice for repair.

 At this point, you may be wondering how you can accurately identify corrosion patterns and cracks in your concrete structure.
 While you can see and solve non-structural cracks simply by looking at the concrete, it is harder to ensure no structural damage.
 Further, there may be underlying issues that can go completely unnoticed.
 Therefore, it is important to properly test either the corrosion potentials or the corrosion rate of the rebar.
 Giatec offers two NDT solutions for this:XCell™ and iCOR®.